adalkiran/llama-nuts-and-bolts/README.md

 ## :blue_book: **DOCUMENTATION**

-The journey can be found documented step by step at [LLaMA Nuts and Bolts - GitHub Pages](https://adalkiran.github.io/llama-nuts-and-bolts/) website with a visually better experience, or at [docs directory](./docs/).
+The journey can be found documented step by step at [Llama Nuts and Bolts - GitHub Pages](https://adalkiran.github.io/llama-nuts-and-bolts/) website with a visually better experience, or at [docs directory](./docs/).

 ## :dart: **COVERAGE**

 Due to any of the existing libraries (except the built-in packages and a few helpers) wasn't used, all of the required functions were implemented by this project in the style of Go.
-However, the main goal of this project is to do inference only on the LLaMa 2 7B-chat model, the functionality fulfills only the requirements of this specific model.
+However, the main goal of this project is to do inference only on the Llama 3.1 8B-Instruct model, the functionality fulfills only the requirements of this specific model.
 Not much, not less, because the goal of our project is not to be a production-level tensor framework.

 The project provides a CLI (command line interface) application allowing users to choose from predefined prompts or write custom prompts.
 It then performs inference on the model and displays the generated text on the console.
 The application supports "streaming," enabling immediate display of generated tokens on the screen without waiting for the entire process to complete.